 Cabo – Best Places to visit in Mexico

 It’s no surprise to find that Cabo is always on the Top 10 Places to visit in Mexico list each year.
-Essentially, Cabo is the collective name for two large resort towns, Cabo San Lucas and San Jose del Cabo that are linked by the famous 20-mile Tourist Corridor that offers gorgeous villa accommodations, resorts, restaurants and fabulous beaches.
+Essentially, Cabo is the collective name for two large resort towns, Cabo San Lucas and San Jose del Cabo that are linked by the famous 20-mile Tourist Corridor that offers gorgeous Cabo villas, resorts, restaurants and fabulous beaches.

 Cabo is found at the tip of the Baja California peninsula, it’s backed by desert landscapes and stretches along the Sea of Cortez / Pacific coastlines.
 The livelier Cabo San Lucas has a huge marina, buzzing nightlife and myriad activities to enjoy like golf, scuba diving, deep sea fishing, sailing, snorkelling etc. San Jose del Cabo is a quieter destination offering lots of fabulous restaurants, golf, beautiful beaches and a dash of history with the old 18th Century Mission, Parroquia San Jose.
 The famous beaches of Playa del Amor and Playa El Medano capture the beauty of the Pacific and have lots of vibrant restaurants and bars right on the beach.